-Balancing machines fall into two major classes – those that spin the workpiece and those that don’t.
+Balancing equipment falls into two major classes: that spins the workpiece and that doesn’t.

 Static balancers depend totally upon the force of gravity to detect unbalance.
 Consequently, they are